 A gleaming white cathedral rises from the medieval alleys.
 The small alleyways offer local specialties.
 They blend traditional recipes with modern cooking.
 Some of the best food on the island!

 A day trip from Syracuse is one way to explore these Sicilian baroque wonders.
 Another option is to spend a couple of nights in Ragusa.
+Or elsewhere in the region - the options are endless, from farm stays to cozy little towns to beach destinations.

 The explorer will also find many beautiful beaches south of Syracuse.
 Places where few tourists find their way.